MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 Configure the settings that you want to user to have.

-- **Audio and video**: Choose one of the following to set the audio and video settings for meetings the user schedules:
+- **Audio and video**: Choose one of the following to set whether audio and video is allowed in meetings the uesr schedules:

     - **None**: Audio and video are turned off in meetings the user schedules.
     - **Audio only**: Only audio is allowed in meetings the user schedules.